HosseinZaredar-AUT/Multicore-Programming/README.md

 # Multicore-Programming
-Calculating determinant of matrices in parallel, using OpenMP and CUDA
+Calculating determinant of matrices in parallel, using OpenMP and CUDA.